Peoples State Forest was established in 1924 for the people of Connecticut. It is open to

 the public for picnicking, hiking, youth-group camping, fishing, hunting, snowmobiling, and cross-country skiing.

-Hours: The Nature Museum is open Friday, Saturday, Sunday, and Monday, 10:30 AM - 4:30 PM, Memorial Day through Labor Day weekend, or during the week by appointment.
+Hours: The Nature Museum is regularly open Friday, Saturday, Sunday, and Monday, 10:30 AM - 4:30 PM, Memorial Day through Labor Day weekend, or during the week by appointment.
+However, the museum is temporarily closed to the public for the 2020 season due to COVID-19 and social distancing requirements.

 Museum Naturalist ~ Janet Bumstead